-Regarding the filing obligations, ComCo is increasingly scrutinising transactions that have very little connection to Switzerland and applies exceptions to the filing obligations very narrowly.
+Regarding the filing obligations, ComCo is increasingly scrutinising transactions that have very little connection to Switzerland and applies exceptions to the filing obligations that are based on the lack of such connection very narrowly.

-Reform proposals

-Are there current proposals to change the legislation?
+Reform proposals Are there current proposals to change the legislation?